hyperledger/firefly/docs/reference/identities.md

 * The sender's `author` and `key` are specified in the message.
 The `author` must be a known org or custom identity.
 The `key` must match the blockchain key that was used to sign the on-chain portion of the message.
 For broadcast messages, the `key` must match the registered verifier for the `author`.
-* The sending `node` (as reported by data exchange) must be a known node identity which is a child of the message's `author` identity or one of its ancestors.
+* For private messages, the sending `node` (as reported by data exchange) must be a known node identity which is a child of the message's
+  `author` identity or one of its ancestors.
+The combination of the `author` identity and the `node` must also be found in the message `group`.

 In addition, the data exchange plugin is responsible for verifying the sending and receiving identities for the off-chain data (such as validating the relevant certificates).